gitxandert/audio_decoder/README.md

 **src/lib.rs**:
 - exposes modules to main.rs and hosts testing

-**src/playback.rs**
+**src/audio_processing**
+- pre-parses all audio files in the assets/ folder
-- configures ALSA according to (currently) a single audio file's parameters
+- configures ALSA according to a consensus based on the audio files' properties (namely sample rate and number of channels)
 - interacts directly with hardware and the DMA buffer for low-latency writes
-- interprets rudimentary playback commands through a REPL
+- stores commands parsed by the REPL thread into a lock-free command queue for the audio thread
-- uses terminal in raw mode for custom output to the screen
+- uses terminal in raw mode for custom terminal rendering

-**parsing modules**:
+**src/file_parsing**:
 - mpeg
   - parses frames by:
     <ol type="1">